-- 1. The Rosetta USB does not support a multiple concurrent operators. - 2.
-The Rosetta USB does not support a bypass mode. - 3.
-The Rosetta USB does not provide a maintenance role/interface. - 4.
-The Rosetta USB requires the re-authentication of identity when changing roles. - 5.
+- 1. The Rosetta USB does not input/output plaintext private/secret keys or other critical security parameters. - 2.
+The Rosetta USB does not support a multiple concurrent operators. - 3.
+The Rosetta USB does not support a bypass mode. - 4.
+The Rosetta USB does not provide a maintenance role/interface. - 5.
+The Rosetta USB requires the re-authentication of identity when changing roles. - 6.
 The Rosetta USB does not support the loading of Software/Firmware.